acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Heresy
 Wed, 15 Feb 2017 18:49:56

 "There are people who strictly deprive themselves of each and every eatable, drinkable and smokeable which has in any way acquired a shady reputation.
 They pay this price for health.
 And health is all they get for it.
 How strange it is.
-It is like paying out your whole fortune for a cow that has gone dry." &rdquo;” Mark Twain
+It is like paying out your whole fortune for a cow that has gone dry."&mdash;Mark Twain
-"When they used to tell me I would shorten my life ten years by smoking, they little knew the devotee they were wasting their puerile word upon&rdquo;”they little knew how trivial and valueless I would regard a decade that had no smoking in it!" &rdquo;” Mark Twain
+"When they used to tell me I would shorten my life ten years by smoking, they little knew the devotee they were wasting their puerile word upon&mdash;they little knew how trivial and valueless I would regard a decade that had no smoking in it!"&mdash;Mark Twain
 He is also known to have used Bad Words in his published works, which have been widely banned and declared Badthink.
 Memory hole material.
 2017-02-15 13:49:56
 2017-02-15 18:49:56